 Set a New DNS Servers Address

 Up till now, we have configured IP address, subnet mask, and Default-gateway successfully.
-Now one thing is missing that is DNS server address. to set new DNS server address, type the command in below syntax.
+Now one thing is missing which is the DNS server address. to set a new DNS server address, type the command with the below syntax.